aston448/ultrawide_mocha_reporter/README.md

      OUTPUT_FILE=.test_results/unit_results.json CONSOLE=ON
      meteor test --once  --driver-package dispatch:mocha",
 ```

+### Results File ###

-The JSON output file will appear under the directory in which you are running the test instance of your application.
+The JSON output file will appear in your specified file under the directory in which you are running the test instance of your application.
-Any directory specified (e.g. ```.test_results/``` here) must exist before running the tests.
+Any sub-directory you specify must exist before running the tests.
+Don't use a leading /.

+### Console Output ###

 The CONSOLE options are: